 Prof Geoffrey Nash

 Geoff Nash studied Physics at the University of Bath, including a placement at the National Physical Laboratory and a final year project in underwater acoustics.
 After spending a year in Australia, he took an MSc in Semiconductor Science and Technology at Imperial College, before returning to Bath to compete a Ph.D in solid state physics.
-His work at Bath included the first measurements of surface acoustic wave attenuation by quantum wire, quantum dot and anti-dot arrays, for which he was awarded the Deryk Chesterman Medal for outstanding postgraduate research in 1997.
-He also spent periods at the Max Planck Institute in Stuttgart, fabricating samples, both during his Ph.D and a subsequent period as a postdoctoral Fellow.
+He was awarded the Deryk Chesterman Medal for outstanding postgraduate research in 1997, and also spent periods at the Max Planck Institute in Stuttgart, both during his Ph.D and a subsequent period as a postdoctoral Fellow in Bath.

 My Research Group

 - Dr Prathana Vadegadde Dakappa (Research Fellow)

 - Jessica Brown (postgraduate researcher)